Incoterms, Shipping, and Trade Terms Defined // FOB, EXW, FCA, CPT, CIP, DDP, etc.

 Incoterms defined

 As EXW and FOB are the most common, we’ll start there.
-When we ask for initial quotes from manufacturers in our RFQs, we request they quote prices in EXW and FOB.
+When we request initial quotes from manufacturers in our RFQs, we ask them to quote prices in EXW and FOB terms.
 Why?
-We want to know the EXW price, as that is the price of just the product itself.
-The FOB is to gauge the shipping prices and because the export port is a good place for our freight forwarder to pick up an item.
-Most of our projects are FOB; we contract with a freight forwarder to complete the rest of the shipping.
+We would like to know the EXW price, as that is the price of the product itself.
+The FOB is used to gauge shipping prices, as the export port is a convenient location for our freight forwarder to collect items.
+Most of our projects are FOB; we contract with a freight forwarder to complete the remaining shipping.

 EXW- Ex-Works

 FOB is the most basic shipping Incoterm that a supplier can provide.
-The seller makes the item available to pick up at the factory and is not responsible for the product once it leaves the factory doors.
+The seller makes the item available for pickup at the factory and is not responsible for the product once it leaves the factory premises.
 Instead, the buyer is responsible for transporting it from the factory, covering all export and import clearances and insurance costs.

 Suppose you are getting initial quotes from a factory for the first time.
-In that case, they will almost always give you a quote for EXW unless you explicitly ask for it in another term.
-Factories and suppliers usually quote in EXW because it’s their lowest price, and it looks good when comparing quotes and needing the lowest price.
+In that case, they will almost always provide you with a quote for EXW unless you explicitly request an alternative term.
+Factories and suppliers usually quote in EXW because it’s their lowest price, and it appears favorable when comparing quotes and seeking the lowest price.

 FOB - Free on Board

 FOB means that the seller ships the goods to the nearest port, and the seller is responsible for everything after that.
 The seller will drop this off at the port of shipment, and the buyer will either pick it up themselves or, more commonly, work with a freight forwarder to ship it for them.
-The seller is the one to clear the goods for export, and the buyer is responsible for the goods from the port onwards.
-So it’s essential when getting FOB quotes to ensure you get the port’s name where they drop the goods off.
+The seller is responsible for clearing the goods for export, and the buyer is responsible for the goods from the port onwards.
+Therefore, it’s essential when obtaining FOB quotes to ensure you obtain the port’s name where the goods are dropped off.

-One of the big reasons this is the most popular Incoterm used is that the Export port is an excellent place to have a 3rd party inspection service inspect the goods.
+One of the primary reasons this is the most popular Incoterm is that the Export port is an ideal location for a third-party inspection service to inspect the goods.
 Further, the seller is responsible for all activities in the country of export.
-Simultaneously, the buyer is responsible for all activities once the goods leave the country, which makes things simple.
+Simultaneously, the buyer is responsible for all activities once the goods leave the country, which simplifies things.
 In addition, most freight forwarders will have an office at or near the port, and it’s an easy spot for them to pick up the goods on your behalf.

 FCA - Free Carrier

 FCA is just one step up from EXW, in which the seller clears the goods for export and delivers the goods to the port of export.
-Next, the buyer has to unload the goods in the port and is responsible for them once they reach the port.
+Next, the buyer must unload the goods at the port and is responsible for them once they arrive.
 Next, the buyer arranges the carrier.
 The most significant difference between EXW and EXW is that the seller must load the goods on the buyer’s carrier.
-It should be noted that this is often confused for FOB–feel free to ask your supplier to elaborate and give details.
+It should be noted that this is often confused with FOB; feel free to ask your supplier to elaborate and provide details.

 CPT - Carriage Paid To

-The seller pays for the goods shipped to the buyer’s chosen import port.
-The risk is transferred to the buyer once the goods arrive at the port.
+The seller pays for the goods shipped to the buyer’s chosen port of import.
+The risk is transferred to the buyer upon arrival of the goods at the port.
 The buyer is responsible for unloading the vessel and arranging further transportation.
-Even though the seller is responsible for the export port’s cost, the buyer assumes the risk and insurance cost once the goods are unloaded at the export port.
-The seller is responsible for export clearance and freight costs.
+Even though the seller is responsible for the cost of the export port, the buyer assumes the risk and insurance costs once the goods are unloaded at the export port.
+The seller is responsible for obtaining export clearance and covering the freight costs.

 CIP - Carriage and Insurance Paid To